-As the first step, the documents submitted by the University were reviewed by all nominated experts with regard to the specified criteria as well as disciplinary and substantive aspects.
+As a first step, the documents submitted by the University were reviewed by all nominated experts with regard to the specified criteria as well as disciplinary and substantive aspects.

-1http://ahpgs.de/wp-content/uploads/2014/11/accred_criteria.pdf
+3http://ahpgs.de/wp-content/uploads/2014/11/accred criteria.pdf

-As the second step, a part of the nominated expert group implemented an onsite visit at Umm Al-Qura University, Makkah, Kingdom of Saudi-Arabia with the focus of clarification of open aspects as well as verification of the statements described in the documents of the University.
+As a second step, a part of the nominated expert group implemented an onsite visit at Umm Al-Qura University, Makkah, Kingdom of Saudi-Arabia with the focus of clarification of open aspects as well as verification of the statements described in the documents of the University.